aosabook/500lines/flow-shop/chapter.md

         res = makespan(data, perm)
 ```

-The code for computing the makespan is quite simple -- we can compute it from a permutation by evaluating when the final job completes:
+The code for computing the makespan is quite simple -- we can compute it from a permutation by evaluating when the final job completes.
+We will see below how ```compile_solution``` works, but for now it suffices to know that a 2d array is returned and the element at ```[-1][-1]``` corresponds to the start time of the final job in the schedule:

 ```python
 def makespan(data, perm):